-33.120.240 Required Outdoor Areas
+33.120.240 Required Outdoor and Common Areas

 - A. Purpose.
-The required outdoor areas standards assureensure opportunities for outdoor relaxation or recreation.
+The required outdoor and common areas standards assureensure opportunities for outdoor relaxation or recreation.
 The standards work with the building coverage and minimum landscaped areas standards to assureensure that some of the land not covered by buildings is of adequate size, shape, and location to be usable for outdoor recreation or relaxation.
-The standards also ensure that outdoor areas are located and oriented so that residents have convenient access.
+The standards also ensure that outdoor areas are located so that residents have convenient access.
 Required outdoor areas are an important aspect in addressing the livability of a residential property by providing outdoor living opportunities, some options for outdoor privacy, and a healthy environment.
-These standards also allow for outdoor area requirements to be met by indoor community facilities that provide opportunities for recreation or gathering. - B. Outdoor area and common area Rrequirements.
+These standards also allow for common area requirements to be met by indoor community facilities because they provide opportunities for recreation and gathering. - B. Outdoor area and common area Arequirements.
 In the RM1 through RM4 zones, both outdoor and common areas are required.
 Required common area may count toward required outdoor area, but individual private outdoor area may not count toward required common area. - 1.
 Amount required Required outdoor area.
 Outdoor area is required in the amounts stated below.
 Outdoor area may be provided as individual private outdoor area, such as a patio or balcony, or may be provided as common area, such as outdoor courtyards, outdoor play area, indoor recreational facilities, or indoor community rooms.
 There may be a combination of individual or common areas. - a.
 RM1 and RM2 zones.
-In the RM1 and RM2 zones, Aat least 48 square feet of outdoor area is required for each per dwelling unit on the site. - b.
-RM3 and RM4 zones.
-In the RM3 and RM4 zones, on sites that 20,000 square feet or less in total area, at least 36 square feet of outdoor area is required per dwelling unit.
-In the RM3 and RM4 zones, on sites that are more than 20,000 square feet in total area, at least 48 square feet of outdoor area is required per dwelling unit.
+In the RM1 and RM2 zones, Aat least 48 square feet of outdoor area is required for each per dwelling unit on the site.